-While we can characterize the fleet landings with regard to those communities that have high regional quotients for landings and value, it is more difficult to characterize the fleet and its labor force regarding demographics and places of residence for captains and crew of vessels.
-There is little to no information on captains and crew including demographic makeup.
+While it is possible to characterize landings with regard to communities that have high RQs for landings and value, it is more difficult to characterize the shrimp fleet and its labor force regarding demographics, including places of residence for captains and crew of vessels.
+There is little to no information on captains and crew including age, gender, race and ethnicity, and income status.

-To better understand how Gulf shrimp fishing communities are engaged and reliant on fishing overall, several indices composed of existing permit and landings data were created to provide a more empirical measure of fishing dependence (Jepson and Colburn 2013; Colburn and Jepson 2012; Jacob et al. 2012).
+To better understand how Gulf shrimp fishing communities are engaged and reliant on fishing overall, several indices composed of existing permit and landings data were created to provide a more empirical measure of the communities' relationship to fishing dependence (Jepson and Colburn 2013; Colburn and Jepson 2012; Jacob et al. 2012).
 Fishing engagement uses the absolute numbers of permits, landings, and value, while fishing reliance includes many of the same variables as engagement, but divides by population to give an indication of the per capita impact of this activity.

-Using a principal component and single solution factor analysis each community receives a factor score for each index to compare to other communities.
-Factor scores of both engagement and reliance on commercial fishing for the top 20 communities from Figure 3.5.5 were plotted onto graphs in Figure 3.5.10.
+Using a principal component and single solution factor analysis, each community receives a factor score for each index to compare to other communities.
+Factor scores of both engagement and reliance on commercial fishing for the top 20 communities from Figure 3.5.5 were plotted onto graphs in Figure 3.5.9.
 For some communities data were not available to calculate a factor score and do not appear on the chart.
-Each community's factor score is located on the Y axis, the higher the score the more engaged or reliant.
+Each community's factor score is located on the Y axis;

+the higher the score the more engaged or reliant.
 Factor scores are standardized, therefore the mean is zero.
 Two thresholds of 1 and 1⁄2 standard deviation above the mean are plotted onto the graphs to help determine a threshold for significance.
-Because the factor scores are standardized, a score above 1 is also above one standard deviation.
+Because the factor scores are standardized, a score above one is also above one standard deviation.
 Those communities with factor scores above the thresholds should be considered to have high engagement and reliance upon commercial fishing.
 Those that exceed both thresholds might be considered dependent upon commercial fishing.

-Figure 3.5.10.
-Commercial fishing engagement and reliance indices for top twenty communities in terms of pounds and value regional quotient for total shrimp in the Gulf.
-Source: SERO Social Indicator Database
+Figure 3.5.9.
+Commercial fishing engagement and reliance indices for top 20 communities in terms of pounds and value RQ for total shrimp landings in the Gulf 2014.
+Source: SERO Social Indicator Database.

-In Figure 3.5.10, all communities, except Belle Chase, LA and Dickenson, TX exceed either one or both of the thresholds of 1⁄2 or 1 standard deviation, which means they are highly engaged or reliant on commercial fishing.
+In Figure 3.5.9, all communities except Belle Chase, Louisiana and Dickenson, Texas exceed either one or both of the thresholds of 1⁄2 or 1 standard deviation, which means these are the least highly engaged or reliant on commercial fishing among the other communities.
 Those that exceed thresholds for both indices have a substantial component of their local economy dependent upon commercial fishing.
-The ten communities that exceed both thresholds are: Bayou LaBatre, AL; Fort Myers Beach, FL; Chauvin, LA; Cut Off, LA; Dulac, LA; Golden Meadow, LA; Grand Isle, LA; Laftite, LA; Bootheville-Venice, LA; Port Isabel, TX; and Palacios, TX.
-More in-depth profiles of some of these communities appear in previous amendments (GMFMC 2005a, 2007).
+The ten communities that exceed both thresholds are: Bayou LaBatre, Alabama; Fort Myers Beach, Florida; Chauvin, Cut Off, Dulac, Golden Meadow, Grand Isle, Lafitte, and Boothville-Venice, Louisiana; and Port Isabel and Palacios, Texas.
+More in-depth profiles of some of these communities are provided in previous amendments (GMFMC 2005a, 2007).